It’s a pandemic that is a horror story in itself that this generation can talk about to the upcoming ones.

 It’s pretty understandable that although these are deemed to be unessential, these are significant parts of our normal lives.
 Hitting the gym is essential for our health and fitness.
 However, for the time being, it appears that the only alternative that we can rely on is in-home work out sessions until the world gets back to normalcy.

 The study also suggests that we must do everything that’s possible online.
 Yes, that’s the new and convenient norm!
-Stuff like groceries, fast food, books, and your most-loved fashion accessories must be ordered online, simply because it ensures that you are able to avail these services, and it also keeps public safety in check.
+Stuff like groceries, fast food, books, and your most-loved fashion accessories must be ordered online, simply because it ensures that you can avail of these services and keeps public safety in check.

 However, can you visit a dentist online when you get a toothache?
 Get a treatment online, maybe?
 No!